-Our future results could suffer if we do not effectively manage our expanded operations following the Acquisition.
+Our future results could suffer if we do not effectively manage our operations.

-Following the Acquisition, the scope of operations of our business will increase beyond the current scope of operations of either ours or Novosteo's current businesses.
-In addition, we may continue to expand our size and operations through additional acquisitions or other strategic transactions.
-Our future success depends, in part, upon its ability to manage our expanded business, which may pose substantial challenges for management, including challenges related to the management and monitoring of new operations and associated increased costs and complexity.
-There can be no assurances that we will be successful or that we will realize the expected synergies and other benefits currently anticipated from the Acquisition or anticipated from any additional acquisitions or strategic transactions that we may undertake in the future.
+In connection with our new strategic pursuits, we may expand our size and operations through acquisitions or other strategic transactions, including through the EryDel Acquisition.
+Our future success depends, in part, upon our ability to manage such expanded business, which may pose substantial challenges for management, including challenges related to the management and monitoring of new operations and associated increased costs and complexity.
+There can be no assurances that we will be successful or that we will realize the expected synergies and other benefits anticipated from any future acquisitions or strategic transactions that we may undertake in the future.

-The Novosteo Acquisition may result in impairment charges from the recording of goodwill and intangible assets that could adversely affect our financial results.
+Our financial results have been in the past and may in the future be adversely by impairment charges from the recording of goodwill and intangible assets.

-Our financial results may be adversely affected by impairment charges from the recording of goodwill and intangible assets incurred in connection with the Novosteo Acquisition.
-For example the company incurred a \$0.8 million goodwill impairment charge in the quarter ended September 30, 2022.
-The amount and timing of further possible charges are not yet known.
-If such assets are found to be impaired, they will be written down to their estimated fair value, with a charge against earnings.
-Further, our failure to identify or accurately assess the magnitude of necessary technology investments we are assuming as a result of the Novosteo Acquisition could result in unexpected litigation or regulatory exposure, unfavorable accounting charges, a loss of anticipated tax benefits or other adverse effects on our business, operating results or financial condition.
+Our financial results have been in the past and may in the future be adversely affected by impairment charges from the recording of goodwill and intangible assets incurred in connection with acquisitions.
+For example, we incurred a \$0.8 million goodwill impairment charge in the quarter ended September 30, 2022 and a \$5.9 million IPR&D Intangible Asset impairment charge for the quarter ended March 31, 2023 in connection with the Novosteo Acquisition.
+Further, our failure to identify or accurately assess the magnitude of necessary technology investments we assumed as a result of the Novosteo Acquisition could result in unexpected litigation or regulatory exposure, unfavorable accounting charges, a loss of anticipated tax benefits or other adverse effects on our business, operating results or financial condition.